dappcoder/hello-swirld/README.md

 It allows you to build and run hashgraph apps using the SDK more like an external resource rather than creating new modules along the demo apps inside the SDK directory structure.

+Clone this repo to whatever location (independend from the Hashgraph sdk).
 #### Install Hashgraph SDK
 Follow the pre-requisites, download and unzip the SDK to preferred location.
 See https://dev.hashgraph.com/docs/installation/